daggerok/spring-data-jdbc-examples/ddd/README.md

 # AggregateRoot and Domain Events

-_With Spring Data (and Spring Data JDBC supports it as well) we can very easy implement DDD concepts in a 1-2-3 steps_
+_With Spring Data (and Spring Data JDBC supports it as well) we can very easy implement some DDD concepts in a 1-2-3 steps_

 ## NOTE: this is not a really event sourced app